ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Usage Protocol
 : A (security) protocol that requires demonstrating possession of the private component of the application key.

+User Key:
+: A user key consists of a key hosted by a HSM (the platform) and intended to be used by a client of the HSM.
+Other terms used for a user key is "application key", "client key" or "operational key".
+The access and operations on a user key is controlled by the HSM.

 {::boilerplate bcp14-tagged}